 The Trouble with Changing Our Clocks

-As we all know, sleep deprivation is linked to a number of nasty side effects including fatigue, trouble concentrating, cognitive impairment, diminished physical performance, impaired work performance, irritability, mood swings, drowsy driving, and an increased risk of both short-term and chronic illness.
+Sleep deprivation is linked to a number of nasty side effects including fatigue, trouble concentrating, cognitive impairment, diminished physical performance, impaired work performance, irritability, mood swings, drowsy driving, and an increased risk of both short-term and chronic illness.

 Why “Spring Forward” May Be Bad For Our Health

-In addition to provoking sleep deprivation, the advent of Daylight Saving Time has been linked to some other nasty effects.
+In addition to provoking sleep deprivation, the advent of daylight saving time has been linked to some other nasty effects.
 For example:

 Why “Fall Back” Isn’t So Great Either

-Most of us can agree that the start of Daylight Saving Time isn’t great for our sleep, because it amounts to losing approximately one hour of sleep for at least one night.
+Most of us can agree that the start of daylight saving time isn’t great for our sleep, because it amounts to losing approximately one hour of sleep for at least one night.
 But doesn’t the end of DST (aka “fall back”) give us a chance to enjoy an extra hour of snooze time?